How to Write Better Songs | 15 Tips that Really Work

 When writing a song, make detailed notes and keep them as a reference.

-By attentively listening to well written songs that inspire you, keeping notes and reflecting on them, you’ll gain a deeper understanding of how to write a song and the musical decisions that were made to create each piece of music and why — providing a rich foundation for your own songs.
+By attentively listening to well-written songs that inspire you, keeping notes and reflecting on them.
+You’ll gain a deeper understanding of how to write a song and the musical decisions that were made to create each piece of music and why.
+This will creat a rich foundation for your own songs.